Open Enrollment Is Almost Over. Don’t Get Left Out.

 It’s that flexibility, affordability and control that Considine believes makes these plans so popular with New Jersey consumers.

-He also noted that Horizon BCBSNJ’s health plans had the lowest average price change among all of the insurers serving New Jersey’s individual market.
-“Cost is a significant issue and no one is doing more to deliver value and quality to individual consumers than Horizon,” said Considine.
-As an example, he cited Horizon’s new OMNIA Silver Value plan, which costs 15 percent less than its OMNIA Silver plan and 30 percent less than the traditional Horizon Advantage EPO Silver plan.
+“Cost is a significant issue, which is why Horizon is offering consumers new, more affordable options,” he said citing the OMNIA Silver Value plan, which costs 15 percent less than its OMNIA Silver plan and 30 percent less than the traditional Horizon Advantage EPO Silver plan.

 4. There are more ways to protect your health.

-Many NJ consumers use open enrollment as a time to make sure they not only comply with the requirement to have health insurance, but also to secure coverage that meets needs not included in a traditional health plan like dental or vision coverage.
+For many NJ consumers, open enrollment is a time to make sure they secure coverage that meets needs not included in a traditional health plan like dental or vision coverage.
 These options do not appear on the federal marketplace, but insurers who offer these types of coverage typically include them on their own websites.

 For example, Horizon BCBSNJ’s website lets consumers review the low-cost dental and vision plans it offers to individuals and gives them the option of conveniently bundling either or both with a health plan.
 Consumers can also choose these dental or vision plans even if they select a different company for their base health plan.

 For customers looking for in-person guidance, Horizon BCBSNJ offers that too.
 Trained and licensed telephone agents are available to answer questions throughout the enrollment period at (800) 224-1234.
+Call center hours have been extended to accommodate enrollees up until the December 18 deadline.
+Agents will be available until 8:00 pm Tuesday, 10:00 pm on Wednesday and Thursday, and until midnight on Friday, Saturday and Sunday.
 For a face-to-face experience, shoppers can meet with an agent who is trained to help consumers understand and weigh their options.
 A list of times and locations throughout New Jersey where members can meet agents, including those who speak Spanish, throughout open enrollment can be found here.

 5. It’s now or never (almost).